ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 ### Zero knowledge rollups {#zk-rollups}

-Zero knowledge rollups, also known as ZK rollups, bundle or "roll up" hundreds of transfers off-chain and generates a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
+Zero knowledge rollups, also known as ZK-rollups, bundle or "roll up" hundreds of transfers off-chain and generates a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
 This is known as a validity proof and is posted on layer 1.

-The ZK rollup smart contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
-This means that ZK rollups only need the validity proof, instead of all transaction data.
-With a ZK rollup, validating a block is quicker and cheaper because less data is included.
+The ZK-rollup smart contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
+This means that ZK-rollups only need the validity proof, instead of all transaction data.
+With a ZK-rollup, validating a block is quicker and cheaper because less data is included.

-With a ZK rollup, there are no delays when moving funds from layer 2 to layer 1 because a validity proof accepted by the ZK rollup contract has already verified the funds.
+With a ZK-rollup, there are no delays when moving funds from layer 2 to layer 1 because a validity proof accepted by the ZK-rollup contract has already verified the funds.

-The sidechain where ZK rollups happen can be optimised to reduce transaction size further.
+The sidechain where ZK-rollups happen can be optimised to reduce transaction size further.
 For instance, an account is represented by an index rather than an address, which reduces a transaction from 32 bytes to just 4 bytes.
 Transactions are also written to Ethereum as calldata, reducing gas.

 #### Pros and cons {#zk-pros-and-cons}